umigv/embedded_stack/readme.md

 ## ODrive Prototyping

+### Connecting to ODrive

+* First make sure to install a version of Python, either in the terminal or through the Anaconda Navigator (recommended).
+* Then type `pip install --upgrade odrive` in the Python terminal
+* Connect your device to the ODrive and type `odrivetool` in the terminal.

+You should now see that your device has successfully connected to an ODrive.
+Remember, the ODrives require at least 12V and must be powered separately through a battery.

+#### Troubleshooting

+If you're on Windows, you may run into an issue where the USB device doesn't open.
+Open the [Zadig Utility](https://zadig.akeo.ie/) and download the latest version.
+Make sure to hit 'X' on the advertisement.
+Then run the `.exe` file and click "Allow."
+Connect to your ODrive if you have not already, and ensure that you see a `WinUSB` in one box and `ODrive Native Interface` in another box (these are not exact messages).
+Hit "Install."
+After a few minutes, the driver will be installed, and typing `odrivetool` in the Python terminal will allow you to successfully interface with the ODrives.

 ### Arduino Flashing

 `odrive/arduino/` contains a test file for an Arduino Mega to control the ODrive (`odrive/arduino/src/main.ino`).
 Connect the Arduino Mega to the ODrive using jumper cables as follows: